 Animal Ethics distributes leaflets in different countries to raise awareness about speciesism.
 Our leaflets in other languages are available here.
 You can download our leaflets and factsheets in English with these links:

 Feel free to download and distribute these materials!
-We will soon upload more factsheets.
 Get in touch with us if you need them at a higher resolution.
-Remember that if you would like to be part of our team of leafleters or just distribute some leaflets in your area, you can get in touch with us here and we’ll send you some.
+If you would like to be part of our team of leafleters or just distribute some leaflets in your area, get in touch with us here and we’ll send you some.
 We can also help you in creating your own leaflets for your group.

 The purpose of these materials is to change attitudes towards animals.
 Results of leafleting studies suggest that leafleting may be one of the highest impact ways to change attitudes.

 We designed our leaflets based on research about which elements in a leaflet are most effective.
 Our leaflets aim to invite people to think about and reconsider the attitudes we currently have towards nonhuman animals.

-Short leaflets are meant to make people who don’t have much time to read familiar with the idea of speciesism, which is presented in an accessible way.
-They explain in a nutshell why there are so many people now who oppose it.
-Our experience so far is that most people are very open to this, even if they are still reluctant to put that into practice.
+Short leaflets are meant to make people who don’t have much time to read familiar with the idea of speciesism.
+They explain in a nutshell why there are so many people now who oppose giving moral consideration to animals.
+Our experience so far is that most people are open to this, even if they are reluctant to put that into practice.
 The main aim of the leaflets, though, is to raise people’s interest so they will continue to inform themselves in the future about speciesism, veganism, and helping animals in need.

 Long leaflets encourage people to make a change regarding their attitudes and feelings about the way we behave toward nonhuman animals.
 They focus on people who are more inclined to read about this topic.